ybakiame/Ryzen-Hackintosh-OpenCore-MSI-B550M-MORTAR-WIFI/README.md

 ### Monterey

 Most MSI B550 motherboard need use the 7C94v12 version of the bios to start Monterey.
-Please test yourself according to your hardwarePlease test by yourself.
+Please test yourself according to your hardware.